 An angle or hand grinder is a power tool regularly used by construction workers and contractors.
-However it's also an invaluable tool in the home workshop or around the house, with a multitude of uses for DIY and crafts.
+However, it's also an invaluable tool in the home workshop or around the house, with a multitude of uses for DIY and crafts.
 As the name suggests, it can be used for grinding and cutting but also sanding and wire brushing.
 But like any power tool, grinders can be dangerous if used incorrectly.
 This guide shows you what safety precautions to take before and during cutting and how to cut properly.

 - Iron, steel and other metals

 - Metal roof cladding, corrugated iron and other steel sheeting

 - PVC waste pipe

 - Welds on steel and also cleaning of welds

 - Spades, hoes and axes